vinnybod/bazel_py_example/README.md

 In PyCharm:
 * Run the `rules_py/main_test` target
 * Debug the `rules_py/main_test` target
-# TODO Where is it failing if it doesn't have the boilerplate
 * Observe that the PyCharm debugger fails in PyCharm internal code.
 `/Applications/PyCharm.app/Contents/plugins/python/helpers/pydev/_pydev_imps/_pydev_execfile.py`